-The Wiggins School District is growing fast.
+The Wiggins School District is growing.
 Currently supporting 770 students in grades K - 12, an average of 35 students has been added every year since 2016.
-At a time when many schools in Colorado are experiencing a decrease in enrollment, this growth is quite remarkable…AND an indication of how important education is to this growing town nestled on Colorado’s eastern plains.
-The school is what Wiggins School District superintendent Trent Kerr likes to call “the hub” of the community.
+At a time when many schools in Colorado are experiencing a decrease in enrollment, this increase is an indication of how important education is to this town nestled on Colorado’s eastern plains, as well as the area being attractive to families to reside.
+The schools are what Wiggins School District superintendent Trent Kerr likes to call “the hub” of the community.

 Gathering the Community Together

 The Wiggins School District is the town’s largest employer and Superintendent Kerr views the school as the “gathering place” for the families who live in Wiggins, whether they have kids attending the school, or not.

 A commitment to quality education is a shared value that reaches beyond the school’s walls with a diverse family of community stakeholders.
 These stakeholders -- parents, individuals, local organizations, and businesses, including High Plains Bank -- are part of the Wiggins School District family.